 Call the Canadian Firearms Program (CFP) at 1-800-731-4000 to check whether a club or range you want to join is approved by the provincial or territorial Chief Firearms Office (CFO).

 For more information on target shooting, please see the Shooting clubs and ranges page.

 To participate in target shooting at a club or range, Canadian residents must have

 - a valid Canadian firearms licence

-- a valid Authorization to Transport (ATT); call the CFP at 1-800-731-4000, or complete and submit an Application for an Authorization to Transport Restricted Firearms and Prohibited Firearms (form RCMP 5490)
+- a valid Authorization to Transport (ATT); apply for an Authorization to Transport online by accessing the Individual Web Services, call the CFP at 1-800-731-4000, or complete and submit an Application for an Authorization to Transport Restricted Firearms and Prohibited Firearms (form RCMP 5490).

-- The CFO is able to confirm the purpose for which an individual indicated he or she was acquiring the firearm by looking at your ATT history over the term of your licence (for target practice) and, can also review records kept by a club/range.
+- The Chief Firearms Office is able to confirm the purpose for which an individual indicated he or she was acquiring the firearm by looking at your Authorization to Transport history over the term of your licence (for target practice) and, can also review records kept by a club/range.

 - Date modified: